raffaelespazzoli/federation-lifecycle-operator/DEMO.md

 nslookup myhttpd.demo-fed-${BASE_DOMAIN}
 ```

-If you get an asnwer now you should be able to `curl` the application
+If you get an answer now you should be able to `curl` the application

 ```shell
 curl http://myhttpd.demo-fed-${BASE_DOMAIN}